zhaoshuoxp/Pipelines-Wrappers/README.md

 chmod 755 RNAseq.sh
 ./RNAseq.sh -p /path/to/directory/contains/fastq/
 ```
-then the condition.txt will be created and open with VIM. sample column (1st) should have been filled, edit the text by adding the condition information on the 2nd column.
+Then the condition.txt will be created and opened with VIM.
+Sample column (1st) should have been filled, edit the text by adding the condition information on the 2nd column.

 > NOTE:
 > Provide **the PATH of the DIRECTORY** which contains fastq to the scripts, DO NOT give the path of fastq files directly!

 #### Options

 help message can be shown by `RNAseq.sh -h`

 ```shell